Double Exposure: Is Living on a Corner for You – or Not?

-The owners of this corner-lot property take advantage of the opportunity afforded by intersecting sidewalks to create an attactive planting with shrubs, mulch, and lighting in the landscape.
-The corner landscaping also provides night safety to pedestrians in the semi-rural community that has no streetlights with the inclusion of the lighting (courtesy of Raindrop Global Home Design).
+For example: The owners of a corner-lot property might take advantage of the opportunity afforded by intersecting sidewalks to create an attactive planting with shrubs, mulch, and lighting in the landscape in the intersection corner of the lot.
+The corner landscaping may also provide night safety to pedestrians in a semi-rural community that has no streetlights with the inclusion of lighting in the landscaping.

 Room with a View

 One thing not many are complaining about is the view that corner lots can provide.
 While many houses look out the side windows onto neighbor’s lawns, the side of houses, or a wooden fence, with a corner lot you can overlook the mountains in the distance or the park across the street because you only have one side of the house facing neighbors, instead of two.